TheDizzler/D3DGameEngine/README.md

 My goal is to allow manual live switching of interfaces, various shaders and other fun stuff mostly for learning purposes, but also to see what whacky things can be done.
 This engine was helped in large part from tutorials at http://www.braynzarsoft.net/ and http://www.rastertek.com/ .
 Utilize DirectX Tool Kit (https://directxtk.codeplex.com/) for loading texture files.
 I use FW1FontWrapper (https://fw1.codeplex.com/) to greatly simplify writing text to the screen.
+Models are open source models from ....?places....
 Created in Visual Studio 2015 on Windows 10.